Maritime SDG Accelerator

 The participating companies are:

 Viking Life-Saving Equipment, Svanehøj Group, Rohde Nielsen, MAN Energy Solutions Denmark, Insatech, PJ Diesel, Scanel, Fayard, and Danish Maritime.

 1. Promote sustainable innovation in maritime companies and develop at least one SDG solution per company - a product, a service, or a new sustainable business model.

 2. Use sustainable innovation as a basis for creating a broader understanding of how maritime companies can work with social and environmental sustainability, both locally and globally.

 3. Create a model that can inspire maritime companies outside the programme to get started with integrating the SDGs in their business.

-Danish Maritime is an industry organization for Danish suppliers of maritime equipment and ships.
+Danish Maritime is a business association for Danish suppliers of maritime equipment and ships.
 As a service body for its more than 125 members, Danish Maritime works to ensure that the Danish maritime industry can continue its success and strengthen its global competitiveness.
-Partner in the project is UNDP, the UN's global development organization, which plays a central role in relation to the implementation of the SDGs throughout the world.
-With funding from the Danish Industry Foundation, UNDP has implemented ‘SDG Accelerator for SMEs’ in Denmark, in 2018 and 2019, where 32 Danish companies developed sustainable solutions with commercial potential.

 Will be updated.
 Stay tuned!